-Regarding the source permitting and offset requirements of section 182(a)(2)(C) and section 182(a)(4), Ohio currently has a fully-approved part D NSR program in place.
-EPA approved Ohio's PSD program on January 22, 2003 (68 FR 2909) and February 25, 2010 (75 FR 8496).
-As discussed above, Ohio has demonstrated that the Columbus area will be able to maintain the standard without part D NSR in effect; therefore, EPA concludes that the state need not have a fully approved part D NSR program prior to approval of the redesignation request.
-The state's PSD program will become effective in the Columbus area upon redesignation to attainment.
+Regarding the source permitting and offset requirements of section 182(a)(2)(C) and section 182(a)(4), EPA approved Ohio's NSR program on January 22, 2003 (68 FR 2909) and February 25, 2010 (75 FR 8496).
+However, as discussed above, Ohio has demonstrated that the Cleveland area will be able to maintain the standard without part D nonattainment NSR in effect; therefore, EPA concludes that the state need not have a fully approved part D nonattainment NSR program prior to approval of the redesignation request.
+The state's PSD NSR program will become effective in the Cleveland area upon redesignation to attainment.